PalampalliPraneeth/Url-Web-Scrapper/README.md

 # 🌐 Smart Web Scraper Q&A with Gemini LLM 🦙🦜

-This project is a web-based application built with Streamlit that allows users to scrape text content from a URL and ask questions about the content using a custom LLM (Language Learning Model) based on Gemini.
-The application uses modern NLP techniques to process and retrieve relevant information from the scraped content.
+This project is a web-based application built with Streamlit that allows users to scrape text content from a URL and ask questions about the content using a LLM (Language Learning Model) based on Gemini.
+The application utilizes the Gemini LLM (Large Language Model) from Google to provide accurate and relevant answers to the user's questions.

 ## Features